dgroomes/vscode-playground/README.md

   you can start coding/writing and you don't even have to name the file until you save (which is an interesting trade-off to help you focus on content instead of front-loading the naming task).
 I'm concerned about going back to a "I must save manually all the time workflow" compared to Intellij where all files are saved automatically.
 But this is interesting.
+* VS Code has "Outline" which is analogous to the "Structure" view in IntelliJ.
+The way I use this feature in Intellij is mostly via the keyboard shortcut `Cmd + F12` which brings up the "Structure" view and then I use the arrow keys to navigate the list of items.
+In VS Code, the keyboard shortcut is `Cmd + Shift + O` which brings up the "Outline" view and then I use the arrow keys to navigate the list of items.
+(Another jaw dropping moment with GitHub Copilot.
+Copilot auto-completed everything after "VS Code has 'Outline' which is ana".
+I didn't even write the whole word for "analogous").
+  Also, VS Code has the "just start typing" feature which filters down the list of items in the "Outline" view.
+Intellij does this in even more contexts, but VS Code does it well.
+* One of my absolute killer feature differentiators that I use in Intellij is cycling through my diff at the speed of sound.
+I do this with a keyboard shortcut to move focus to the VCS tab, then arrow keys to focus on a file, then `Cmd + D` to show the diff, then `F7` to cycle through the changes, and `F7` even crosses to the next file.
+Critically, during my diff review, I'll always find something to fix/improve and I just press `F4` which jumps to an editor tab at that line.
+  I can't quite get the same effect in VS Code but at least I can cycle through the diff with `Next Change` (`Option + F5`).

 ## Wish List